Resource Management Agency

 Guidelines for Public Records Act Requests

-Any person may request to inspect a public record or request a copy of the record.
-Most Department records are subject to disclosure, although some records are exempt from disclosure, including Code Enforcement, based on limited exceptions.
-Disclosure of records is the rule, and non-disclosure is the exception.
-Additional information on the California Public Records Act is available from the First Amendment Project.
+Any person may request to inspect a public record and/or request a copy of the record.
+Most RMA records are subject to disclosure, although some records are exempt from disclosure as discussed fully below.

-Public records are open to inspection by advance appointment during normal business hours, and every person has a right to inspect any public record except for those records or portions of records which are exempt from disclosure under state law (Section 6253(a).
+Public records are open to inspection by advance appointment during normal business hours, and every person has a right to inspect any public record except for those records or portions of records which are exempt from disclosure.
 The term "inspection" essentially means reviewing the record.